qkzk/fm/development.md

 - [x] use rc instead of owned types in fileinfo
 - [x] renamed path_content to Directory
 - [x] renamed Display::Normal to Display::Directory
+- [ ] WIP: event_dispatch refactor
 - [ ] refactor file opening.
 It's a mess - WIP
+- [ ] opening a text file should try to open in current neovim (???)

+## TODO

 - [ ] Only store one Selectable thing in status

-## TODO

 - [ ] use `Rc<str>` instead of string to avoid copying
 - [ ] mount usb key - should be merged with mtp
 - [ ] document filepicking (from my config etc.).